NAV on 2019/09/16

 FTSE/JSE Top 40 Index

-The fund performed in line with the index for the March quarter.
-In the last quarterly review of the index, Life Health Group Holdings and Reinet Investments were deleted and replaced with Anglo American Platinum and Gold Fields.
-The fund was repositioned for this change.
-Naspers remained the largest holding in the fund.
-The fund benefited from its exposure to Anglo American Platinum, British American Tobacco and the BHP Group, which were the three top performers, with Anglo American Platinum returning 38.3%.
-However, the fund’s exposure to Aspen Pharmacare, Mr Price Group and Sappi detracted from performance in the quarter, as these were the three worst performers in the fund.
-Aspen returned -31% over the quarter.
+The fund performed in-line with the index over the quarter.
+The last quarterly review of the index saw the deletion of Netcare and the addition of Exxaro Resources.
+The fund was repositioned for this change, with Naspers remaining the largest holding in the fund.
+The fund benefited from its exposure to Goldfields, Anglo Gold Ashanti and MTN, which were the three top performers, with Goldfields returning 44.1% over the quarter.
+However, its exposure to Netcare, Sasol and Sappi Ltd detracted from performance in the second quarter, as these were the three worst performers in the fund.
+Netcare returned -23.0% over the quarter.

-In the first quarter of 2019 equity markets shrugged off any negative sentiment arising from the second half of 2018.
-The majority of equity markets across the globe recorded strong positive returns, with the MSCI World recording 13.5%, MSCI Emerging Markets recording 11.1% and the South African equity market as represented by the FTSE/JSE All Share Index recording 8%.
+In the second quarter of 2019, equity markets continued to shrug off any negative sentiment arising from the second half of 2018.
+The majority of equity markets across the globe recorded strong positive returns in the first half of 2019, with the MSCI World Index recording 15.6%, MSCI Emerging Markets recording 9.2% and the South African equity market as represented by FTSE/JSE Shareholder Weighted Index recording 9%.
 Global growth continues at a slower pace with many of the major economies progressing to later stages of the business cycle.
-The less hawkish Fed provided some relief for financial conditions but the era of easy money has shifted to a gradual tightening of monetary policy.
-Locally, Eskom and corruption in other SOE’s remain in the headlines as domestic asset classes such as bonds (ALBI), property (PCAP) and cash (SteFi) recorded 3.8% ,1.73% and 1.9% growth respectively.
+The less hawkish Fed and the pause in trade wars provided some relief for financial conditions but the era of easy money has shifted towards gradual tightening of monetary policy.
+Locally, Cyril Ramaphosa led the ANC to a win in the national elections promising tighter reforms and improved governance at struggling state owned entities.
+But, weak first quarter GDP dominated post-election headlines.
+Locally, domestic asset classes such as bonds (ALBI), property (PCAP) and cash (STeFi) recorded gains of 3.7%, 4.5% and 1.8% respectively.

-Against the backdrop of slowing global economic growth, there is potential for trade uncertainty to continue, resulting in higher prices and a significant drag on business and consumer confidence.
-We expect risk aversion will rise as the ability of developed markets and vulnerable emerging economies to weather the impact of trade wars remains uncertain.
-Emerging economies with sizeable dollar debts and fiscal deficits may struggle.
-After more than two years of steadily rising interest rates, 2019 could mark the peak for US treasury yields for the current business cycle, however, the road ahead is likely to remain bumpy.
-Locally, uncertainty will remain high until the widely anticipated national election provides some direction on the future of SA’s economic policy.
-We believe investors should focus on liquid market segments with risk dialled down compared with market benchmarks.
+Against the backdrop of slowing global economic growth, pause in trade war and a less hawkish Fed, there is potential for some relief to the financial markets.
+But if trade uncertainty continues posing a significant drag on business and consumer confidence, we expect risk aversion will rise as the ability of developed markets and vulnerable emerging economies to weather the impact of trade wars remains uncertain.
+Additionally, emerging economies with sizeable dollar debts and fiscal deficits may struggle.
+After more than two years of steadily rising interest rates, 2019 could mark the peak for US treasury yields for the current business cycle, however the road ahead is likely to remain bumpy.
+Locally, uncertainty will remain high until the government provides evidence that SA’s economic policy and reforms are heading in the right direction for future growth.
+We believe investors should focus on liquid markets segments with risk dialled down compared with market benchmarks.

 The commentary gives the views of the portfolio manager at the time of writing.
 Any forecasts or commentary included in this document are not guaranteed to occur.